 Each resident will develop a mentored research project on which they are the first author of a resulting manuscript.
-Clinical Research Track residents and mentors should ensure that projects conform to the NIH definition for clinical research:
+Clinical Research Track residents and mentors should ensure that projects conform to the NIH definition of clinical research:

 Patient-oriented research, including epidemiologic and behavioral studies, outcomes research, and health services research.
 Patient-oriented research is research conducted with human subjects (or on material of human origin such as tissues, specimens, and cognitive phenomena) in which a researcher directly interacts with human subjects.
 It includes research on mechanisms of human disease, therapeutic interventions, clinical trials, and development of new technologies, but does not include in vitro studies using human tissues not linked to a living individual.
-Studies falling under 45 CFR 46.101(a) (4) are not considered clinical research for purposes of this definition.

 Due to residents' busy schedules and their limited research experience, it is unrealistic to expect residents to develop projects de novo.
 Resident research projects will be developed as a sub-area of the mentor’s existing program, with the residents identifying a sub-area in which they can lead an inquiry into a previously unexplored scientific issue.
 To ensure adequate time to complete the project during the residency program, residents working with the residency research director will identify a mentor and topic area by January of their intern year.
 The director for residency research and the mentor will discuss the topic of authorship with each resident when a project is initiated; residents should have sufficient leadership of the research project to warrant first authorship on the resultant manuscript.
 Mentors should be the senior mentor on the manuscript and should assist in determining whether other authors (and if so, whom) are appropriate.